mehdihadeli/go-food-delivery-microservices/readme.md

 - ✅ Using `MongoDB` and `Elastic Search` for read databases (NOSQL)
 - ✅ Using `OpenTelemetry` for collection `Distributed Tracing` with using Jaeger and Zipkin
 - ✅ Using `OpenTelemetry` for collection `Metrics` with using Prometheus and Grafana
-- ✅ Using Unit test for testing small units with mocking dependent classes and using [Mockery](https://github.com/vektra/mockery) for mocking dependencies
+- ✅ Using `Unit Test` for testing small units with mocking dependent classes and using [Mockery](https://github.com/vektra/mockery) for mocking dependencies
 - ✅ Using `End2End Test` and `Integration Test` for testing features with all of their real dependeinces using docker containers (cleanup tests) and [testcontainers-go](https://github.com/testcontainers/testcontainers-go) library
 - ✅ Using `Zap` and structured logging
 - ✅ Using `Viper` for configuration management